 "It's not only one Shakespeare play, but two," he says.
 "I'm not a classically trained actor, and I'm working with a ridiculously talented cast who handles the language extremely well.
 And in The Merchant of Venice, I play the servant to Shylock, who is played by Al Pacino, which is not intimidating at all."

+This season's Shakespeare in the Park series includes both Merchant (starting June 12) and The Winter's Tale (starting June 9), with the plays being performed in repertory (a rare occurrence in the park in recent years).
 While Ferguson, 34, may have some understandable jitters, he admits to a bit of hyperbole in describing the ostensibly daunting task before him.
 This is, after all, his second stint doing Shakespeare in the Park.
 "In my first week of doing A Midsummer Night's Dream a few summers ago, I finally just relaxed and had fun.
 Because it really is like the greatest theatre camp you could imagine with the most famous actors on the planet."

 Indeed, both Ferguson and fellow sitcom-savvy co-star, Hamish Linklater, who plays Julia Louis-Dreyfus' wisecracking, therapist brother Matthew on the recently cancelled "The New Adventures of Old Christine," attest to the rush they're getting from being back on stage again.
 Both started out as theatre performers and transitioned to Hollywood, but regularly try to return to the stage.
 Ferguson's breakthrough role was as hippie kid Leaf Coneybear in The 25th Annual Putnam County Spelling Bee.
 While Linklater has done everything from the premiere of Richard Greenberg's The Violet Hour to Hamlet to playing Sir Andrew Aguecheek in Twelfth Night as part of last year's edition of Shakespeare in the Park (for which he scored a Drama Desk Award nomination).
 While not classically trained, Linklater, 33, grew up in Western Massachusetts around Shakespeare & Company, for which his mom was a co-founder.